OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 We can configure the project now that we've uploaded the step template, Docker feed, and package.

 First, create a project.
 In this example, I'll be using the name [Flyway - Azure SQL Execution Containers](https://samples.octopus.app/app#/Spaces-106/projects/flyway-azure-sql-execution-containers/deployments).
-We already had a Flyway example on our samples instance; to show how to use execution containers with it.
+See the Flyway example on our samples instance to see how to use execution containers.

 ### Variables

 After the project is created, navigate to **Variables** and add the necessary variables.

 :::hint
 I recommend namespacing variables, for example `Project.[Component].[VariableName]` for project variables and `[VariableSetName].[Component].[VariableName]` for library variable set variables.
-This will make it easier to find when inserting variables into the process.
-In future, you'll also know where the variables are located.
+This will make it easier to find them when inserting variables into the process.
 :::

-- `Project.Database.ConnectionString`: the connection string to the database I want to deploy to.  **Please note:** this is the _only_ real difference between my example using SQL Server and changing it to Oracle, MySQL, PostgreSQL, Maria, Snowflake, etc.
+- `Project.Database.ConnectionString`: The connection string to the database I want to deploy to.  **Please note:** this is the _only_ real difference between my example using SQL Server and changing it to Oracle, MySQL, PostgreSQL, Maria, Snowflake, etc.
-- `Project.Database.Name`: the name of the database being deployed to.
+- `Project.Database.Name`: The name of the database being deployed to.
-- `Project.Database.Password:` the password of the database user doing the deployment.
+- `Project.Database.Password`: The password of the database user doing the deployment.
-- `Project.Database.UserName`: the username of the database user doing the deployment.
+- `Project.Database.UserName`: The username of the database user doing the deployment.
-- `Project.Database.Server.Name`: the name of the server where the database is located.
+- `Project.Database.Server.Name`: The name of the server where the database is located.
-- `Project.Flyway.LicenseKey`: the Flyway license key to required take advantage of features such as dry run deployments and undo.  **Please Note:** when a license key is not supplied Flyway will revert to the community edition.
+- `Project.Flyway.LicenseKey`: The Flyway license key to required take advantage of features such as dry run deployments and undo.  **Please Note:** when a license key is not supplied Flyway will revert to the community edition.
-- `Project.Worker.Pool`: the worker pool where the work will be done.
+- `Project.Worker.Pool`: The worker pool where the work will be done.

 ![The flyway project variables](project-variables.png)